mkounkel/apogeesb2/README.md

 optional arguments:
-  -h, --help            show this help message and exit --out OUT             Name of the fits table to save identified SB2
+  -h, --help            show this help message and exit --usepath USEPATH     Instead of scanning directory, use txt file with full
-                        properties (Default sb2s.fits)
-  --saveall SAVEALL     Save deconvolution for all sources (Default False)
+                        paths to all apstar files (Default False) --out OUT             Name of the fits table to save identified SB2 properties (Default sb2s.fits) --saveall SAVEALL     Save deconvolution for all sources (Default False)